orinayo/orinayo.github.io/README.md

-My portfolio page
+# My portfolio page
 Built using HTML and SASS.
+BEM methodology was used for the SASS code.

-Acknowledgments
+## Acknowledgments
 Tip my hat to Jonas Schmedtmann for inspiration.